snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

    In the case of :dakkw:`method-surrogate_based_local`, only a single point is generated per subsequent cycle, but derivative concurrency for numerical gradient or Hessian evaluations may be available.
-And in the case of :dakkw:`method-surrogate_based_local`, multiple points may be generated on each subsequent cycle, depending on the multipoint return capability of specific minimizers.
+And in the case of :dakkw:`method-surrogate_based_global`, multiple points may be generated on each subsequent cycle, depending on the multipoint return capability of specific minimizers.